vishalx360/vacation-responder/README.md

 - Code refactoring for improved readability and scalability.

-MailAutoResponder is the go-to solution for professionals seeking a seamless, organized, and automated approach to manage their email correspondence during their absence, providing peace of mind and professionalism in communication.
+VacationResponder is the go-to solution for professionals seeking a seamless, organized, and automated approach to manage their email correspondence during their absence, providing peace of mind and professionalism in communication.

 ## Getting Started